Alexis Herman: Career

 After college, Herman returned to Mobile to help desegregate their parochial schools, including the school she herself attended.
-She was then a social worker with Catholic charities in Pascagoula, Mississippi, where she advocated for they city's shipyard to offer training to unskilled black laborers.
-After Pascagoula, Herman moved to Atlanta, Georgia where she worked as a director of the Southern Regional Council's Black Women's Employment Program, a program designed to promote minority women into managerial or technical jobs.
+She was then a social worker with Catholic Charities in Pascagoula, Mississippi, where she advocated for the city's shipyard to offer training to unskilled black laborers.
+After Pascagoula, Herman moved to Atlanta, Georgia, where she worked as a director of the Southern Regional Council's Black Women's Employment Program, a program designed to promote minority women into managerial or technical jobs.

-Later, working at New York based consulting firm RTP, Herman led programs designed to provide apprenticeships for women in nontraditional jobs.
+Later, working at New-York-based consulting firm RTP, Herman led programs designed to provide apprenticeships for women in nontraditional jobs.
 At RTP, she met Ray Marshall.
-After Jimmy Carter won the Presidency in 1977, he and his incoming Labor Secretary Marshall asked Herman to be director of the Labor Department's Women's Bureau.
+After Jimmy Carter became president in 1977, he and his incoming Labor Secretary Marshall asked Herman to be director of the Labor Department's Women's Bureau.
 At age 29, she was the youngest person to hold the position, which required her to work towards improving business opportunities for women.
 She worked to encourage corporations to hire more minority women, with companies like Coca-Cola, Delta Airlines, and General Motors making increased diversity a priority in their hiring process.

-In 1981, at the end of the Carter administration, Herman left her job in the Labor Department and founded the consulting firm, A.M.
+In 1981, at the end of the Carter administration, Herman left her job in the Labor Department and founded the consulting firm A.M.
 Herman & Associates.
 Herman and the firm worked with corporations on a variety of marketing and management issues, including how to develop training programs, marketing strategies, and organizational strategies.
 She managed the convention team for Jesse Jackson in his 1984 and 1988 bids for the Democratic Party's presidential nomination.
 Her role working for Jackson's campaign led Herman to serve as chief of staff to Democratic National Committee Chairman Ronald H. Brown, and later as vice chair of the 1992 Democratic National Convention.

 Director of the Office of Public Liaison

 After Bill Clinton's victory in the 1992 Presidential election, Herman became deputy director of the Presidential Transition Office.
 Clinton then appointed her director of the White House Office of Public Liaison, where she was responsible for the administration's relations with interest groups.
 In that role, Herman repeatedly organized informal dinners to advance White House initiatives or assuage key groups.
 She earned the support of the National Association for the Advancement of Colored People and the Congressional Black Caucus as part of her outreach efforts.
 Herman also earned the respect of members of the business community as part of her effort to gain support for the Clinton Administration's trade deal, the North American Free Trade Agreement.

-Her time as director also included the death of Commerce Secretary, and Herman's former boss at the Democratic National Committee, Ronald Brown in a plane crash.
+Herman's time as director also included the death of Commerce Secretary, and Herman's former boss at the Democratic National Committee, Ronald Brown, in a plane crash.
 As director, Herman made arrangements for public and private grieving following the death.
-The tragedy strengthened Herman's bond with Present Clinton, who like Herman had been close to Brown.
+The tragedy strengthened Herman's bond with President Clinton, who like Herman, had been close to Brown.